ibm-cloud-docs/containers/cs_subnets.md

 ## Managing subnet routing
 {: #subnet-routing}

 In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/account?topic=account-vrf-service-endpoint#vrf) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
-To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/account?topic=account-vrf-service-endpoint#vrf).
+To enable VRF, see [Enabling VRF](/docs/account?topic=account-vrf-service-endpoint#vrf).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

 Review the following scenarios in which VLAN spanning is also required.